 But what is the Indian dream?
 Is there such a thing, or is it just to migrate to Western countries and the East (Middle East and now Singapore, Hong Kong, and even China); where millions of Indians have already fled to as economic refugees away from their homes and families?
 Those who leave are all skilled workers, because it is only the skilled that tend to get accepted in these countries.
 Many of these are our best and brightest; whose exodus is a net loss for India as a whole.

 If you have been breathing and living in India all along, the pathetic condition of our roads, infrastructure, environment, lack of cleanliness, police, justice system, public hospitals, public schools, etc, should be obvious to you.
-India is a miserably poor country with the world’s highest rates of corruption, total failure of justice, sham democracy, terrible infrastructure, the highest rates of death from traffic accidents and pollution, the lowest levels of freedom (virtually no freedom based on any comparison), mass illiteracy and ignorance, world’s most polluted environment, and the country from which there an ongoing desperate exodus of anyone who can get out.
+India is a miserably poor country with the world’s largest amount of poor, highest rates of corruption, total failure of justice, sham democracy, terrible infrastructure, the highest rates of death from traffic accidents and pollution, the lowest levels of freedom (virtually no freedom based on any comparison), mass illiteracy and ignorance, world’s most polluted environment, and the country from which there an ongoing desperate exodus of anyone who can get out.
 India’s governance system is renowned as one of the worst in the world, with dysfunctional political leadership, inefficient bureaucracy, and a justice system that does not work.
 Corruption shows its ugly face at each step.
 Our cities and towns are a mess, and the buying power of the people is limited by their low levels of income.

 India is a sorry miserable failure as a country.
 It is the world’s greatest tragic waste of human potential.
 As Lee Kuan Yew put it, India is “a land of unfulfilled greatness, with its potential lain fallow and under-used.”
 Indeed by all benchmarks, India is independent but definitely not free.